To: Leaders and citizens of the world

 - Humanists free to think for themselves, using reason and knowledge, are best able to solve world problems.

 - Frankly, most people don’t have the freedom to do much thinking about world problems or even to gain much education.
-Most people are struggling to keep daily problems under control, like keeping a roof over their heads and food on the table and their family members from hurting each other to the point of the family disintegrating.
+Most people are struggling to keep a roof over their heads and food on the table and their family members alive and intact.
 Humanism is quite frankly an elitist endeavor, not a democratic experience.

 - Humanists don’t accept “prefabricated” answers to the problem of life.

-- Humanists relish the adventure of being part of new discoveries, exploring new options.
+- Humanists relish the adventure of being part of new discoveries.

-- The problem is that the end of a quest is not always enjoyable, and discovery more often then not entails an inability to manage the unknown.
+- Seriously?
+Like all the new emerging diseases from humanity’s reckless disregard of ecological balance?
+The problem is that discovery more often than not entails an inability to manage the unknown.

 The coronavirus pandemic, suspected of originating in bats and pangolins, has brought the risk of viruses that jump from wildlife to humans into stark focus.